ckuether/JoshMarsRover/README.md

 Developer Project for the Josh.ai Team

 #Install Instructions
-Download the APK provided with your project onto your Android device.
+Download the josh-mars-rover.apk in the root of the project onto your Android device.

-Once downloaded go to 'Files' -> 'Downloads' to initiate project.
+Once downloaded go to 'Files' -> 'Downloads' on your Android device and click on the APK file to initiate project

 You may have to allow permissions from 'Files' to run the project

-Once the Project is initilized you should be able to open the JoshMarsRover project on your phone
+Once the Project is initialized you should be able to open the JoshMarsRover app on your phone